-The restaurants are tolerant of passersby taking pictures of their 1 kilo+ empanadas that they have on display.
-It’s a good thing you can take these pictures because it’s easy to expect that you’ll receive an empanada of that size on your plate.
+The restaurants have no issue with passersby taking pictures of the 1 kilo+ empanadas that they have on display.
+And that’s a good thing since it’s easy to assume you’ll receive an empanada of that size on your plate.

 Not necessarily so, my friends.

-If the vegetarian in you is cringing, you could try asking for a special order Empanada de Kilo.
-For the right price, they may be able to concoct something for you, especially if you go to one of the mom and pop restaurants further away from the touristy area.
+If the vegetarian in you is cringing, you could try asking for a special order of Empanada de Kilo.
+For the right price, they may be able to concoct something for you, especially if you go to one of the mom-and-pop restaurants further away from the touristy area.

-I know, you went through all that effort to take the bus to Pomaire, so there must be more to do than just two things, right?
+You went through the effort to take a bus to Pomaire.
+So there must be more to do than just two things, right?

-I think that being such a small town built around pottery and empanadas is what makes Pomaire so special.
+To me, Pomaire is special because it’s such a small town built around pottery and empanadas.
 Trust me, if I didn’t think it was worth it, I wouldn’t recommend it.

-With 5 – 6 hours, including transportation, you’ll have plenty of time to enjoy a day trip to Pomaire and get back to Santiago in time for a nice dinner, or watch the sunset from Santa Lucia or San Cristobal hill.
+Including transportation time, you’ll only need five to six hours to enjoy a day trip to Pomaire.
+That’ll allow you to return to Santiago in time to watch the sunset from Santa Lucia or San Cristobal hill.

 Travel Tip: As is typical for Chile, things in Pomaire open late.
-I arrived at 11:00am on Sunday (one of their busiest days for tourism) and things were just starting to get going.
-I recommend aiming to arrive at noon, or later, to really see the town in action.
+I arrived at 11:00 am on a Sunday (one of their busiest days for tourism) and things were just starting to get going.
+So, I recommend aiming to arrive at noon or later to really see the town in action.